BijoyKM/jsquiz/README.md

 ### Question Page
 ![Question Page Image](/assets/images/readmeimages/Questionsscreen.jpg "Questions Page Image")

 * Provides questions and answer set.
+It provides question with index and current Score value as well.

 ### Answer Selection Page
 ![Answer Selection Page Image](/assets/images/readmeimages/answerSelectionPage.jpg "Answer Selection Page Image")

 * Once answer is selected the page will provide the correct answer in Green color and wrong answers in Red color.
+The correct answer also increments the Score value.
 The Next and Exit button also appears after the answer selection.
+Once answer is selected the pointer events are set to none for the answer buttons, so that they cannot be clicked again.

 ### Exit Selection Page
 ![Exit Selection Page Image](/assets/images/readmeimages/exitSelectionPage.jpg "Exit Selection Page Image")

 * When Exit button is clicked it will prompt for confirmation.
 If Ok is pressed it will bring back to the Main Page.
+This will reset the question index back to one and score value back to zero.

 ### Start Again Page
 ![Start Again Page Image](/assets/images/readmeimages/startAgainPage.jpg "Start Again Page Image")

+* This page will show the last page of questions with the final score value and the Start Again button.
 * When Start Again is clicked it will restart the quiz and bring back to Question Page.
+This will reset the question index back to one and score value back to zero.

 ### Footer Section
 ![Footer Section Image](/assets/images/readmeimages/footerSection.jpg "Footer Section Image")